louisroyer/louisroyer.github.io/_posts/draft_minetest-game-default-split.md

 Here is how I procede:

+- find a name for the new mod (check on contentdb and on the forum the name is not already taken)
 - search if there is any reference to the mod in other files of `default`
 - move all related lua code, textures, sounds, etc. in an other repository
 - write a `mod.conf`, a `README.txt`, and license files